kremalicious/blog/_src/_posts/2008-06-03-niepces-camera-obscura-and-the-history-of-the-first-photograph.md

 Finally let me say that this is just a brief description of Niépce's discoveries and photographic inventions in general.
 If you're interested I've provided some more resources for you to dive into this topic after the next paragraph.

-Now switch back from historical learning to Icon Design ;-)
+Now switch back from historical learning to Icon Design.

 ## References in the icons